kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## QUIC Mapping
 QUIC streams provide concrete properties.
 The data within a QUIC stream is delivered reliably and in order until a STREAM_FIN, or abruptly truncated with a RESET_STREAM.
-Critically, QUIC streams are independent and can be delivered out-of-order and even prioritized.
+Critically for MoQ, QUIC streams are independent and can be delivered out-of-order and even prioritized.

-As mentioned above, MoqTransport blunders by making tracks configurable via modes:
-- QUIC Stream per Track
-- QUIC Stream per Group
-- QUIC Stream per Object
-- QUIC Datagram per Object

-Each of these modes has wildly different properties and behavior, straining the API and the implementation.
-What's worse is that the application can now decide to introduce gaps or deliver objects in any order, removing what few remaining properties existed.
-An "object" is an "object" in name only.

-MoqTransfork takes a different approach.

-QUIC streams provide concrete properties, most importantly that they are ordered/reliable within a stream and unordered/cancellable between streams.
-These is the primarily building block of any protocol over QUIC.
-MoqTransfork extends these properties, adding the ability to filter/prioritize streams (called "groups") via subscriptions.

-An application builds the actual media mapping on top of these well defined properties.
+MoqTransfork builds on top of these properties.
-There is no expectation that a "group" is a GoP or that an "object" is a frame.
-The application chooses properties, such as subscription and drop boundaries, by splitting a live stream into tracks/groups/objects.
-See the appendix for examples.
+A Group is always a single QUIC stream, so it too inherits these ordered/reliable properties.
+Each subscription operates within the bounds of QUIC, only capable of starting, dropping, and prioritizing at stream boundaries.
+The contents of these streams are specific to the application and opaque to any MoqTransport library or relay.

+DISCUSS: Use a different name than Group to avoid confusion?

+Additionally, MoqTransfork leverages the QUIC stream state machine when possible.
+There are no more messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc.
+Instead, the corresponding QUIC stream is closed or reset with an error code.

-### Subscriber Priorities
+### Subscriber Priority
 As the original proponent of producer choosen priorities (send order), I'm ashamed to admit that I was wrong.

 The MoqTransport draft contains a `priority` field for each `OBJECT`.